 Cellular shades, also called honeycomb shades, have a unique, pleated, accordion-style fabric design that stylishly and effectively blocks out sunlight and helps control room temperature.
 While they are easy to maintain, they can trap dust and debris from the air that accumulates inside the fabric folds.
 Fortunately, it’s simple to clean your cellular shades, although it does require a little research to determine which approach is best and to ensure you don’t accidentally damage the fabric or warp the shape of the shades.
 A few basic cleaning supplies is all you’ll need to knock loose the built-up dirt, dust, and debris.

 Most cellular shades only require light, regular dusting and vacuuming to keep them clean.
-You can remove embedded stains, by spot treating them with warm water and a mild detergent.
+Remove embedded stains by spot treating them with warm water and a mild detergent.
+Dust or dead bugs that have accumulated inside the honeycombs can be blown out with a hair dryer or air can.

 - Dusting: It’s natural for dust to build up on the inside of your cellular shades, and there may even be dead bugs inside the honeycombs.
 You can easily blow out the dust from your shades with a can of compressed air positioned at the mouth of a cell.
 You may want to put a drop cloth or newspaper at the opposite site of the cell to catch any ejected matter.
 If you don’t have compressed air, you can opt for a blow dryer instead, just make sure you use it on the lowest, coolest setting, as hot air can weaken the glue that holds the shades together.